liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 During migration, it's common for your migration task to be throttled.
 Throttling is implemented to ensure the best user experience and reliability of SharePoint.
 It's primarily used to load balance the database and can occur if you misconfigure migration settings, such as migrating all your content in a single task or attempting to migrate during peak hours.

-For more technical background and information, please see:
+For more technical background and information, see:

 - [Migration API Overview](/sharepoint/dev/apis/migration-api-overview)
 - [Avoid getting throttled or blocked in SharePoint](/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online)